gherkaul/android_device_lge_fx3/README.md

 $ mkdir hardware/qcom/display
 ```

 If you repo sync, you may need to fulfill the requirements again as they maybe reset to defaults.
 The media-legacy and the display-legacy are needed.
-Unfortuanitly they conflict with the default media and display folders.
+Unfortunately they conflict with the default media and display folders.
+Also msm8960 is not included in the cm repository but is a requirement for this phone.
+That's why it was added as a requirement.

+Currently the only thing that works is the recovery.
+The rom does not boot.